Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Numerical Experiments

 \subsection{Network Formulation and Calibration}

-We construct a traffic network $\network_\ELP = (V_\ELP, E_\ELP)$, containing a set of nodes $V_\ELP$ and a set of consecutive edges $E_\ELP$, wherein each edge describes traffic on the 101-N freeway segment passing through one of the cities in $E_\ELP := \{$\text{Palo Alto}, \text{East Palo Alto}, \text{Redwood City}, \text{Belmont}, \text{San Mateo}, \text{Burlingame}, \text{Millbrae}$\}$ (see Fig. \ref{fig: Chain Network}).
-Each edge $e \in E_\ELP$ represents a two-lane Pigou network, whose first and second lanes respectively describe a tolled express lane and a toll-free GP lane.
+We construct a traffic network $\network_\ELP = (V_\ELP, E_\ELP)$, containing a set of nodes $V_\ELP$ and a set of consecutive edges $E_\ELP$, wherein each edge describes traffic on the 101-N freeway segment passing through one of the cities in $E_\ELP = \{$\text{Palo Alto}, \text{East Palo Alto}, \text{Redwood City}, \text{Belmont}, \text{San Mateo}, \text{Burlingame}, \text{Millbrae}$\}$ (see Fig. \ref{fig: Chain Network}).
+Each edge $e \in \edges_\ELP$ represents a two-lane Pigou network, whose first and second lanes respectively describe a tolled express lane and a toll-free GP lane.
 As noted in Remark \ref{Remark: Latency Function Model for Multiple GP Lanes}, our framework can be generalized to capture the fact that the real-world 101-N freeway contains multiple GP lanes (e.g., $n_{GP} = 3$).

-We then proceed to calibrate latency functions, which compute travel times on lanes $k \in \{1, 2\}$ in the network $\network_\ELP$ as a function of the flow on each lane, using weekday vehicle flow and travel speed data collected from the Caltrans' Performance Measurement System (PeMS) database \cite{pems-database}.
+We then calibrate latency functions for each lane across $\network_\ELP$ using weekday vehicle flow and travel speed data collected from the Caltrans' Performance Measurement System (PeMS) database \citep{pems-database}.
 We also estimate user demand and VoT distributions across origin-destination pairs using vehicle flow data collected from the PeMS database, and 2020 US Census American Community Survey (ACS) data.
-For details, see App. \ref{subsubsec: App, Latency Function Calibration Details}-\ref{subsubsec: App, User Value-of-Time (VoT) Estimation Details}.
+For details, see App. \ref{subsubsec: App, Latency Calibration}-\ref{subsubsec: App, User Value-of-Time (VoT)}.
+We then use the inferred VoT and demand values to formulate cost and constraint functions for the optimization programs \eqref{Eqn: f C lambda star, Def} and \eqref{Eqn: f D lambda star, Def}, which characterize optimal CBCP and DBCP policies.
+Specifically, we solve \eqref{Eqn: f C lambda star, Def} and \eqref{Eqn: f D lambda star, Def} with the societal cost parameterized by Pareto weights $\boldlambda$ in the set $S_{\boldlambda}^\paren{1} \cup S_{\boldlambda}^\paren{2}$ considered in App. \ref{sec: App, Data Table for Numerical Experiments}, Table \ref{Table: (Avg) All equilibrium results, for all lambda}.